hfeisal/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Write a program that prints the alphabet in lowercase followed by a new line Write a program that prints all single digit numbers of base ten starting from zero Write a program that prints all single digit numbers of baseten starting from zero followed by a line
+Write a program that prints the alphabet in lowercase followed by a new line Write a program that prints all single digit numbers of base ten starting from zero Write a program that prints all single digit numbers of baseten starting from zero followed by a line Write a program that prints the lowercase alphabet in reverse followed by a line